More than $450,000 in music scholarships are awarded annually.

 1. Ask two teachers to fill out and submit a recommendation form.

 2. If you are a singer, an accompanist will be provided for your audition.
-(But an accompanist is not required for instrumental auditions.)
-At least two weeks before your audition, send copies of your vocal sheet music to:
+(An accompanist is not required for instrumental auditions.)
+If you are a singer, send sheet music (at least one week before your audition):

 Dr. Daniel Kazez